 Setting Description Use inventory cost If enabled, products or ingredients will use the cost inputted in the Product Inventory or Ingredients Inventory tabs.
 Use ingredient cost to calculate product cost Use Ingredient Cost to Calculate Product Cost: If a product is assigned ingredients through a recipe, the total cost of the product is derived from the sum total of all ingredients assigned to the product.
 If this setting is used in conjunction with Use Inventory Cost, the ingredient itself will have a dynamic cost based on the inventory cost.
 Note: If a product does not have ingredients assigned to it through a recipe, the cost of the product is derived from the cost entered in the Products tab.
 Ingredients by dining type This will allow you to add ingredients that are specific to dining type, allowing you to track usage and cost of items that are specific to a dining type, such as To Go Boxes, Cups, Plastic Utensils, etc. Inventory lookup Allows you to see the inventory for a specific product on the POS across all establishments.
 This setting is only functional for businesses that have multiple establishments with Revel and sell the same products across all establishments.
 The products must have the same Name across locations as well as the same Barcode or SKU.
 Comps on the POS If enabled, employees will be able to mark items as comps, the equivalent of "waste" on the Point of Sale, assuming they have the Comps permission for their assigned role.
 If disabled, there will be no Comps button.
 Comps update unit cost If enabled, comps processed on the POS will increase the cost per unit of products or ingredients.
 Support serial numbers Enable to support serial numbers for certain products.
 Serial numbers must be entered through the Inventory tab.
 Enforce Serial Number Inventory If enabled, the correct serial number must be entered on the POS to sell the product.
 Allow bypass serial number check When enabled, if a serial number is entered on the POS that does not match a serial number entered in the Management Console, the product can still be sold.
 Do not display product inventory quantity on menu If enabled, the POS will not display badge icons containing inventory quantities next to products.
 Comp label Here you can edit the name of the Comp button on the POS.
 By default treat Voids/Returns/Exchanges as Enable if you need voids, returns, and exchanges to return the products to inventory, waste the product automatically, or prompt the user for the appropriate action.
 Stock Movement Reasons Enables a prompt for a reason code on each inventory movement.
 Add preset reasons and codes here, which will show when you move inventory from one establishment to another.
 By default, invoices put products on layaway Any products added to an invoice on the POS will automatically be placed on layaway.
 Prompt for layaway When products are added to an invoice on the POS, the user will receive a prompt asking whether the product should be placed on layaway or not.
 Enable Emailing Purchase Orders If checked, user will have the option to email a PDF of a purchase order upon completion.
 Require Invoice number when receiving When this setting is enabled, the user will be required to enter the Invoice number for a PO before they can receive products.
 Require pricing for UOM This setting will require users to input price when setting up UOM from a vendor.
 Enable Emailing RMA If checked, user will have the option to email a PDF of an RMA upon completion.
-Show auto receive If checked, users will have the option to select whether or not individual products are automatically received into the destinations store's inventory the moment they are sent.
+Show auto receive If checked, users will have the option to select whether or not individual products are automatically received into the destination store's inventory the moment they are sent.
 Auto Receive If checked, products are automatically received into the destination store's inventory the moment they are sent.
 Enable partial receipt of transfers This setting allows users to partially receive store to store transfers.
 Allow transfers to only stores within Establishment Hierarchy Division If disabled, adjust cost option will not be available during transfers.
 Disable Adjust Cost By enabling this setting, you will remove the ability to adjust cost when an inventory action takes place.
 Allow users to adjust cost during transfers If disabled, adjust cost option will not be available during transfers.
 Physical Inventory: Require Count by Scan If checked, the system will require that each item in a section be scanned as a method of counting.
 If unchecked, associates will not be required to scan items to count and will only be required to enter a count by hand.
 Physical Inventory: Blind Scan If checked, associates will not be able to see how many items are expected to be scanned.
 Additionally, associates will be unable to see progress of scanning.
 If unchecked, associates will be able to see how many items are expected, as well as their progress against that total.
 Restrict PO to Vendor Check this in order to enforce purchasing items only from the target vendor.
 Lock Cost on API Purchase Order Check this setting in order to block editing of a valid cost that was provided through the API as a position (not 0) number.
 In all other cases (cost not provided, or provided with an empty value, or provided as a 0), the user will be able to edit cost on the user interface.

 After you have added products to your system, they will display in the Inventory tab, which is where you'll view and manage your product quantities.
 Product Inventory shows all items entered through the Products page while the Ingredient Inventory shows all items entered through the Ingredients page.
 Both tabs have the same layout and functionality; the only difference is the actual items that are displayed and tracked.